 - Section 1.
-Upon the request of either party, the EMPLOYER and the UNION agree that not more than six (6) UNION representatives and not more than six (6) EMPLOYER representatives will participate in a Meet and Confer session each month to discuss issues of concern to either or both of the parties. - A. The parties will meet and confer in regards to health of the workforce issues including but not limited to physical, psychological, ergonomics or public health concerns and safety items which are neither negotiable nor subject to the grievance procedure.
-(See also Attachment D) - B. The parties will Meet and Confer in regards to workloads/caseloads issues to identify ideal workload or caseload sizes and methods of achieving or working towards ideal workloads/caseloads.
-It is specifically understood that actual assigned workloads may differ from ideal workloads.
-The EMPLOYER agrees that ideal or appropriate workloads/caseloads will be a significant consideration when assessing employee work performance. - C. The parties will use the Meet and Confer process to establish a forum to address dignity and respect in the workplace on an ongoing basis. - Section 2.
-The parties may agree to conduct additional Meet and Confer sessions within individual departments or divisions.
-The number, frequency, length, scope and size of such meetings will be determined by AGREEMENT. - Section 3.
-Upon AGREEMENT of the parties, a Meet and Confer session may include additional representatives from other employee organizations or other outside parties with information to offer that is relevant to a proposed meet and confer topic. - Section 4.
-The parties agree that a specific Meet and Confer session will be scheduled for the purpose of discussing county-wide planning/change initiatives with County Administration.
-The Labor/Management meetings between County Administration and AFSCME Business Agents and Local Presidents could be used for this purpose. - Section 5.
-Attachment D, entitled Meet and Confer Topics, will be placed at the end of the contract and will serve as a reference list of specific topics the EMPLOYER and the UNION agree to discuss during the term of this AGREEMENT.
+Upon the request of either party, the EMPLOYER and UNION agree that not more than six (6) representatives of the EMPLOYER and not more than six (6) representatives of the UNION will participate in a meet and confer session once each month to discuss issues of concern to either or both parties. - A. The parties will Meet and Confer in regard to health of the workforce issues including but not limited to physical, psychological, ergonomic or public health concerns and safety items which are neither negotiable nor subject to the grievance procedure.
+(See also Attachment D).

+- B. The parties will Meet and Confer in regard to workload/caseload issues to identify ideal workload or caseload sizes and methods of achieving or working towards ideal workloads/caseloads.
+It is specifically understood that the actual assigned workloads may differ from ideal workloads.
+The EMPLOYER agrees that the ideal of appropriate workloads/caseloads will be a significant consideration when assessing employee performance. - C. The parties will use the Meet and Confer process to establish a forum to address dignity and respect in the workplace on an ongoing basis. - Section 2.
+In addition, the parties mutually agree to conduct additional meet and confer sessions within individual departments or divisions.
+The number, frequency, length, scope and size of such meetings shall be determined by mutual agreement. - Section 3.
+Upon mutual AGREEMENT of the parties, such meet and confer activity may include additional representatives from other employee organizations or other outside parties with information to offer that is relevant to a proposed Meet and Confer topic. - Section 4.
+The parties agree that a Meet and Confer session will be scheduled for the purpose of discussing county-wide planning/change initiatives with County Administration.
+The Labor/Management meetings between County Administration and AFSCME Business Agents and Local Presidents could be used for this purpose. - Attachment D, entitled Meet and Confer issues, will be placed at the end of the contract and will serve as a reference list of specific topics the EMPLOYER and the UNION agree to discuss during the term of this AGREEMENT.
 Each agreed-upon item placed on the list will be dated.
-The list will include active/ongoing meet and confer topics as well as inactive topics, including dates of inception where possible.
+The list will include active/ongoing Meet and Confer topics as well as inactive topics, including dates of inception where possible.

-The Attachment D list will be reviewed and updated as needed during future contract negotiations to assist the parties with accountability for the issues that have been listed for meet and confer discussion during the term of a particular AGREEMENT.
-If the parties agree that a topic placed on the list at an earlier date no longer requires discussion, that topic will be placed on the "inactive list" in Attachment D. However, the inactive list will remain on Attachment D from contract to contract as a historical record.
+The Attachment D list will be reviewed and updated as needed during future contract negotiations to assist the parties with accountability for the issues that have been listed for Meet and Confer discussion during the term of a particular AGREEMENT.
+If the parties agree that a topic placed on the list at an earlier date no longer requires discussion that topic will be placed on the "inactive list" in Attachment D. However, the inactive list remains on Attachment D from contract to contract as a historical record